chrisbroski/sketchpad-calculator/README.md

 ###Backspace/Delete

 Being able to fix minor errors will be a great feature in the final version, but for testing?
 No so much.
-I am going to use random numbers to test, so I don't even need it to calculate the results correctly to assess the UI.
+I am going to use random numbers to test, so I don't even care if the results are calcuated correctly.

 ###Features

-The features that I decided to include were:
+The features that I ended up including were:

-* Blinking indicator (cursor) at active input area.
+* **Cursor** at active input area.
+I originally left this out, but quickly realized it is critical for the user to know what the heck is going on in the input area.
-* Manual entry using the keypad of a computer keyboard only - no touchscreen numberpad yet.
+* **Keyboard Input** - No touchscreen numberpad yet.
-* Operators for addition, subtraction, multiplication, and division only.
+* **Operators** for addition, subtraction, multiplication, and division only.
-* Allow positive, negative, and decimal numbers (no scientific notation entry).
+* **No Exponents** - Only allow positive, negative, and decimal numbers.
-* Running history of all calculations in the active and previous calculations.
+* **Running History** of all calculations always visible.
+This is the key new feature I want to evaluate.
-* Clicking on a number in history enters that number in the active calculation.
+* **Entry From History** - Clicking on a number from history enters that number into the active calculation.
+This is fancy, but once the running history was implemented, the UI just screamed for this.
-* Specify the amount of precision for reasonable rounding.
+* **Rounding** to reasonable precision.
+This was not originally anything a cared about, but once I started displaying results, it became clear this was a problem that needed dealing with.

-Most of these features are predictable but the need for a couple unexpected features arised during development.
+These were the features that I ended up with, not those that I started with.
+I said that building a first prototype was a learning experience and I learned a lot.
+Even though I needed to keep it simple, I discovered several features that were critical that I had previously not thought were important.

 ####Click History to Insert Into Active Calculation